 College Prep Math

-The course is a self-paced, mastery-based opportunity intended to get students ready for college-level math.
-It's designed for students who have completed high school Algebra II but need to continue to sharpen their skills for college and have not yet achieved placement scores that allow them to register for college alegebra.
+College Prep Math is a self-paced, mastery-based opportunity intended to get students ready for college-level algebra.
+It's designed for students who have completed high school algebra II but need to continue to sharpen their skills for college and have not yet achieved placement scores that allow them to register for college alegebra.

 How does it work?

 The College Prep Math program takes students through self-paced online modules that teach content from three developmental math courses:

 - DEV 0114 - Basic Mathematics and Pre-Algebra

 - Math 1075 - Intermediate Algebra